 Vacuum cleaners are a must on every household today.
 They save time by being faster than conventional brooms, and save effort as you don't have to bend and twist to sweep or mop the floors.

 Modern machines come with all sorts of attachments and features to enable users to clean even the most tricky corners, and unfortunate spills.
 You can get wet, dry, and wet & dry vacuums; upright vacuums, handheld vacuums, car vacuums, and many more such varieties to suit every need.
 The market is flooded with models and specs to make anyone happy.

-We've analyzed hundreds of different models on the market and concluded that the following are worth your consideration:
+We've analyzed hundreds of different models of upright vacuums on the market and concluded that the following are worth your consideration:

 Simply put, you want a vacuum cleaner that can pick up debris the first time around and doesn't require you to repeat the same area of carpet multiple times.
 When it comes to performance, most consumers look for a number usually associated with the amps or watts and believe that the higher the number, the better it must be.
 We can assure you that this is not necessarily the case.
 Amps and watts simply refer to the motor’s electrical current.
 The overall performance will depend on multiple factors, including the suction power and the amount of airflow the unit produces.